 IHTA Online is a collaborative project with the Royal Irish Academy and Eneclann (Irish Genealogy and History Research Services).
-The cover, essay, topographical information, core maps and bibliographies of IHTAs 1 to 25 are being made freely available as pdfs online.
-They are being released by town-type monthly and to date 'Towns of monastic origin', 'Towns of Viking origin', 'Towns of Anglo-Norman origin' and 'Early modern, Gaelic and Plantation towns' are available here.
+The cover, essay, topographical information, core maps and bibliographies of IHTAs 1 to 27 have been made freely available as pdfs online.
+They were released by town-type monthly and to date, further reading about 'Towns of monastic origin', 'Towns of Viking origin', 'Towns of Anglo-Norman origin' and 'Early modern, Gaelic and Plantation towns' are available here.

 For free access to the IHTAs for Kildare, Kells, Downpatrick, Armagh and Tuam please click here.

 To purchase a copy of full atlas or other IHTA ancillary publications please click here.

 Expert essay series

 Howard Clarke on the 'Viking town' click here.

 Michael Potteron on the 'Anglo-Norman town' click here.

 Raymond Gillespie on the 'Early Modern, Gaelic and Plantation' town click here.

 Colm Lennon on the 'town in the eighteenth century' click here.